Bridgewater's Jensen forecasts 'near-recession-level growth' in 2019

 NEW YORK (Reuters) - Greg Jensen, co-chief investment officer of Bridgewater Associates, the largest hedge fund in the world, is forecasting “significantly weaker, near-recession-level growth” next year.

-In a telephone interview on Thursday, Jensen said financial markets are “not pricing in” 2019 U.S. growth close to 1 percent and gross domestic product a “little bit lower” for the rest of the developed world next year.
+In a telephone interview on Thursday, Jensen said Bridgewater is anticipating gross domestic product growth close to 1 percent in 2019 and a little bit lower for the rest of the developed world.
+Third-quarter U.S. GDP increased at a 3.5 percent annualized rate.

 “The biggest theme developing is that you are going to have significantly weaker growth, near recession level growth in 2019, based on our measures, and the markets are generally not pricing that in,” said Jensen, who helps oversee more than $160 billion in assets.